SunidhiHere/End-To-End-Recommendation-System/README.md

 Created visual representations using Matplotlib and Seaborn, including histograms, bar charts, and distribution plots, to effectively communicate insights and support the development of the recommendation system.

 ## ML Model
+Collaborative Filtering: Implemented collaborative filtering techniques to generate recommendations based on user rating behavior.
+The model identifies similarities between anime titles by analyzing patterns in user preferences and interactions.
+Cosine Similarity: Utilized Cosine Similarity to measure the similarity between anime vectors within the user-anime interaction matrix.
+Anime with higher similarity scores are recommended to users based on their viewing history and preferences.
+K-Nearest Neighbors (KNN) for Recommendation: Applied KNN-based recommendation logic to identify the most similar anime titles and generate personalized recommendations.
+This approach helps discover anime that share similar rating patterns among users.
+User-Anime Interaction Matrix: Constructed a sparse matrix representing user ratings for anime titles, serving as the foundation for similarity calculations and recommendation generation.
+Recommendation Engine: Combined similarity-based techniques and user preference analysis to create an efficient recommendation system capable of suggesting relevant anime titles based on historical user ratings.

 ## Model Evaluation
 ## Recommendation System